9r55hs/dai-lab-http-infrastructure/README.md

 > [!IMPORTANT]
 > Be careful to keep a clear structure of the repository such that the different components are clearly separated.

-### Acceptance criteria

-- [X] You have created a GitHub repository for your project.
-- [X] The respository contains a Readme file that you will use to document your project.

 Step 1: Static Web site
 -----------------------

 The goal of this step is to build a Docker image that contains a static HTTP server Nginx.
 The server will serve a static Web site.
 The static Web site will be a single page with a nice looking template.
 You can use a free template for example from [Free-CSS](https://www.free-css.com/free-css-templates) or [Start Bootstrap](https://startbootstrap.com/themes).

-### Acceptance criteria

-- [X] You have created a separate folder in your respository for your static Web server.
-- [X] You have a Dockerfile based on the Nginx image.
-The Dockerfile copies the static site content into the image.
-- [X] You have configured the `nginx.conf` configuration file to serve the static content on a port (normally 80).
-- [X] You are able to explain the content of the `nginx.conf` file.
-- [X] You can run the image and access the static content from a browser.
-- [X] You have **documented** your configuration in your report.

-### Report

 ![Alt text](assets/hostit.png)